commitd/invest-server/documentation/docs/ui.dev-ui-extension.md

-This section discusses the UI from the perspective of it being hosted served directly from the file system by Invest, specifically the Invest Ui Host plugin.
+This section discusses the UI as being hosted served directly from the file system by Invest, specifically the Invest Ui Host plugin.
 Here we will discuss the process from the Web perspective in detail, assuming a modern web development stack based on create-react-app.

-In its simplest form here an UI extension need only meet two conditions.
+In its simplest form an UI extension need  meet only two conditions.
 It must have:

 * An `index.html` which will be the initial file displayed when the plugin is viewed
 * An `invest.json` which defines some metadata about the plugin.

-You may also host the UI through its own Java module which is covered [elsewhere](server.dev-ui-extension.html).
-That uses a very simple file based `index.html` with `script` tags to illustrate the process.
+Rather than use the file system hosting, you may also host the UI through its own Java module which is covered [elsewhere](server.dev-ui-extension.html).
+That example uses a very simple file based `index.html` with `script` tags to illustrate the process.
 If you are developing UI component you should read both, but perhaps start with the one that corresponds to your web development approach.

 ## Options for create a plugin